SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.markdown

 While discovering those hidden games and features, I started making a **list** of the best ones, and now I want to share it with all the reasons why they can perfectly be used for many subjects in schools.

+{: .box-note}
+<span class="material-icons-outlined">info</span> **Note:** At the end of each video game description I've put a section "Helps with" where you can quickly see in what curricular topics that game can be used.

 ### Assassin’s Creed Discovery Tours

 Even if not designed to be educational, some games of the Assassin's Creed series include exactly for that a special separate mode called “Discovery Tour”, like **Assassin's Creed Odyssey** where players can explore the **Ancient Greece** with its general culture, art, religion and everyday life.
 That’s why this game fits perfectly for an history lesson where students can learn about Greek history themselves through the exploration of a virtual world made specifically for that purpose.